EnterpriseDB/tpa/docs/index.md

 ### Cluster management

-Once your cluster is up and running, TPAexec also provides some cluster management functions, including safe switchover operations and zero-downtime minor-version upgrades.
+Once your cluster is up and running, TPAexec provides convenient cluster management functions, including configuration changes, switchover, and zero-downtime minor-version upgrades.
+These features make it easier and safer to manage your cluster than making the changes by hand.

 ## It's just Postgres

 TPAexec can create complex clusters with many features configured, but the result is just Postgres.
 The installation follows some conventions designed to make life simpler, but there is no hidden magic or anything standing in the way between you and the database.
-Using TPAexec to make configuration changes is likely simpler and safer than to make them by hand, but you can do everything on a TPA cluster that you could do on any other Postgres installation.
+You can do everything on a TPA cluster that you could do on any other Postgres installation.